daniel-pompa/react-gifs-app/README.md

 ## Description

-React application to search for images or gifs by making requests to the GIPHY API.
+React application to search for images or gifs by making requests to the [GIPHY API](https://developers.giphy.com/)

 This is a small application that has as a learning objective to use React with custom Hooks to solve a specific need.